danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 In addition to effective writing, another thing that's required to make async work is that each engineer has full ownership of their tasks.
 This means they are responsible for the entire feature end to end and have freedom to make all implementation decisions.
 This minimizes real time co-ordination with other engineers.
 For example, rather than splitting a feature into back end assigned to one engineer, and another gets the front end, one person would be responsible for the entire vertical slice.

-This doesn't mean "cowboy" style coding, there's still room for questions and discussion as described in the previous section on writing, but we leave it to the engineer's judgement to decide if something is significant enough to require team input, or if its something they can make an "executive" decision on.
+This doesn't mean "cowboy" style coding, there's still room for questions and discussion as described in the previous section on writing.
+But it's left to the engineer's judgement as to whether something is significant enough to require team input, or if its something they can make an "executive" decision on.

 <aside class="markdown-aside">
 Having every engineer on the team be an equal and effective owner is easy to accomplish when the size of the team is small relative to the size of the code base.
 This allows each person to work independently, minimizing the chance of stepping on someone else's toes.